sindresorhus/tempy/readme.md

 Type: `(tempPath: string) => any`

 A callback that is executed with the temp file path.
+Can be asynchronous.

 #### options